Change the Color of Your Home with Brick Stain: A Guide to Stained Brick

 STEP 1: Test Brick for Absorption

-Before applying any stain it is important to check the brick’s porosity and absorption.
-Simply spray water on the brick wall you want stained.
-If the water absorbs readily the brick can most likely be stained.
+Before applying any stain, it’s important to check the brick’s surface porosity and absorption.
+Simply spray water on part of the brick you want stained.
+If the water soaks into the brick, the brick can most likely be stained.

 STEP 2: Clean the Brick